 Click here to read an excerpt.

-Click here to watch an hour-long lecture about the book’s national security implications.
+Click here to watch a lecture about the book’s national security implications.

 “Mark Weiner has raised the crucial yet neglected subject of tribal identity and loyalty in modern society.
 The sweep of his book and the depth of his analysis make it essential reading for anyone interested in connecting past to present in order to chart a felicitous path to the future.” — Amb.
 Akbar Ahmed, Ibn Khaldun Chair of Islamic Studies, American University